Picolab/pico-engine/packages/node-discover/README.md

 ```

 ### start()
-Start broadcasting hello packets and checking for missing nodes (start is called automatically in the constructor)
+Start broadcasting hello packets and checking for missing nodes (start is configurable and is called by default in the constructor)

 ```js
 var Discover = require('node-discover');